thadclay/NWTestFlightUploader/README.md

 * Select the target that corresponds to the Scheme in the "Provide build settings from..." dropdown
 * Copy & paste the contents of `NWTestFlightUploader.sh` into the text field
 * At minimum, supply `API_TOKEN` and `TEAM_TOKEN` (use the URLs to look them up in your TestFlight dashboard)
+* Done!
+To try it out, build the Archive scheme.
+At the end of the process the TestFlight upload 'wizard' will start.